kkemple/journey/README.md

 ### Deploy the back end and run the app

-1. Clone the repo, check out the Expo branch, & install the dependencies
+1. Clone the repo & install the dependencies

 ```sh
 ~ git clone https://github.com/kkemple/journey.git